flowdriven/clickstream-bi/README.md

 ### Github Workflows

 CI workflows (`ci.yaml`) on pull requests run linting (Ruff) and `unittest`.

-CD workflows (`cd.yaml`) on merge to main will sync codebase on AWS and rebuild Docker images.
+CD workflows (`cd.yaml`) on merge to main will sync codebase on AWS and will launch rebuilding Docker images.

 ## 7. Future Direction